Best Beach Destinations for Winter Sun and Total Relaxation

 For those who want culture paired with their sun, the islands in the Andaman Sea (like Koh Lanta or the Trang Islands) are superior to the busy shores of Phuket.
 During the winter, the sea temperature averages a consistent 29°C, which is the thermal neutral zone for human skin, allowing for hours of effortless floating.

-The Arid Beauty of the Canary Islands
+Arid Beauty of Canaries

 For Europeans, Lanzarote and Fuerteventura offer the most reliable winter sun within a short flight radius.
 Specifically, the Papagayo coast in Lanzarote is shielded from the prevailing "Alisio" winds by natural volcanic cliffs.